-All governors receive safeguarding and child protection training (including online safety) at induction, which prepares them for testing and challenging the school's procedures and policies, making sure they are working as they should.
+All Governors receive safeguarding and child protection training (including online safety) at induction, which prepares them for testing and challenging the school's procedures and policies, making sure they are working as they should.
 The training will be regularly updated.
 Further,

-- The governing body will make sure the designated safeguarding lead has the time and resources to attend training. - The safeguarding governor will receive training about managing allegations against the principal to assist them in the eventuality that an allegation is made. - The governing body will make sure that online safety is a theme in all staff training. - Senior members of the board will make sure that those involved with the recruitment and employment of staff to work with children have received appropriate safer recruitment training. - The link safeguarding governor will make sure that staff and governors attend safeguarding training at induction and regularly after that.
-The link safeguarding governor will attend regular training and receive e-bulletins or equivalent to stay up to date with the latest statutory guidance.
+- The governing body will make sure the designated safeguarding lead has the time and resources to attend training. - The Safeguarding Governor (Libby Nicholas) will receive training about managing allegations against the Principal to assist them in the eventuality that an allegation is made. - The governing body will make sure that online safety is a theme in all staff training. - Senior members of the board will make sure that those involved with the recruitment and employment of staff to work with children have received appropriate safer recruitment training. - The link Safeguarding Governor (Libby Nicholas) will make sure that staff and Governors attend safeguarding training at induction and regularly after that.
+The link Safeguarding Governor (Libby Nicholas) will attend regular training and receive ebulletins or equivalent to stay up to date with the latest statutory guidance.